-Veterinary technicians must be a graduate of an American Veterinary Medical Association (AVMA) approved program.
-This means, at minimum, a 2-year associate's degree in veterinary technology or animal science.
+Veterinary technicians must be a graduate of an AVMA-approved program.
+This means, at minimum, a 2-year Associate’s degree in veterinary technology or animal science.
 Hands-on training is a mandatory part of degree programs of this type.
 Veterinary technician students must work a specific number of hours at a veterinary hospital, learning how to execute a variety of tasks, including obtaining blood samples, taking X-rays, assisting in surgery, client education and more.
-Hands-on training not only provides realistic insight to the daily operations of a working clinic, it also teaches students how to handle stressful situations that occur in veterinary hospitals in a calm and professional fashion.
+Hands-on training not only provides realistic insight to the daily operations of a working clinic, it also teaches students how to calmly and professionally handle stressful situations that occur in veterinary hospitals.
 After successfully completing the program, the graduate is eligible to take a state or national board examination to become a registered or certified veterinary technician.
-Graduates are also well positioned to continue their schooling and enroll in 4-year Bachelor of Science programs in animal science or pre-veterinary studies.
+Graduates are also well positioned to continue their schooling and enroll in 4-year Bachelor of Science program in animal science or pre-veterinary studies.
 Some veterinary technicians continue on to become veterinarians.

 Many states mandate that veterinary technicians must complete Continuing Education (CE) for a total of 20 hours of study every 2 years, and show documentation of completed AVMA-approved classes in order to maintain their license.
 If the technician does not complete this necessary task, then the license in question will be suspended until proof of further education is garnished.
 This policy is to ensure that all veterinary technicians are able to provide the most up-to-date care and treatment to all patients under the care of a Doctor of Veterinary Medicine (DVM), allowing prevention of malpractice and negligence.